-Fitness challenges are a great way to motivate members, increase retention and give meaning and outcomes to their daily workouts.
+Did you know that fitness challenges are a great way to motivate your members, increase retention and give your clients more meaning and reasons to stick to their daily workouts?

-What you’re going to learn: In this article, we try to understand the core elements of a great challenge, hear from retention expert Dr. Paul Bedford, and lay out 10 fitness challenges you can use for your fitness business today
+In this article, we cover the core elements of a great fitness challenge, hear from retention expert Dr. Paul Bedford, and lay out 10 fitness challenges you can start to incorporate into your fitness business today

 Here’s what’s coming up: